warp-ds/tech-docs/docs/guidelines/data-visualization/success-criteria/keyboard.md

 ### 1. Information accessible through pointer interaction is also available through keyboard interaction
 ![Blue tech tag](/dataviz-tag-tech.svg)

-For example, hover interaction on bars or lines should be possibel to reach using keyboard.
+For example, hover interaction on bars or lines should be possible to reach using the keyboard.

 ### 2. Interactive elements have focus outlines
 ![Red design tagn and blue tech tag](/dataviz-tag-design-and-tech.svg)